-- Front desk staff have "I Speak" language identification cards available to assist LEP individuals. - Several employees are bilingual and can help callers or visitors that speak Spanish. - RCTC contracts with Language Line Solutions, a language service provider, to provide simultaneous translation as needed.
-Language Line can be accessed by any staff member for translation services by calling 888-808-9008.
-The staff member can then put an LEP individual in touch with a translator for correspondence. - RCTC contracts with PALS for Health to provide written translation and oral interpretation for LEP individuals.
+- Front desk staff have "I Speak" language identification cards available to assist LEP individuals. - Several employees are bilingual and can help callers or visitors that speak Spanish. - RCTC contracts with PALS for Health to provide written translation and oral interpretation for LEP individuals.
 RCTC requests in writing the material to be translated to Spanish, requests staffing for public meetings, or arranges for telephone translation services, upon request.